O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Survival Analysis
 Survival Analysis can be used to predict the probability of an event occuring, such as a component failure or a customer being lost.
-This analytic uses the Cox Regression algorithm to quantify the effect that each independent variable has on the likelihood that such an event will occur at some point in the future.
+This script uses the Cox Regression algorithm to quantify the effect of each independent variable on the likelihood that an event will occur at some point in the future.

 ##### Metric Expression - Risk returns the risk of an event occurring relative to the average
 `RScript<_RScriptFile="Survival.R", _InputNames="Time, Status, Vars", _Params="TrainMode=FALSE, FileName='Survival'">(Time, Status, Vars)`